fwhaslam/Verbose/README.md

 The key is to represent all the fields of a class as a single string.
 This string can be dropped into a single assertion which checks ALL fields in the object.
-When properly supported, Verbose Assertion will let you rapidly buid Assertion Coverage.
+When properly supported, Verbose Assertion will let you rapidly build Assertion Coverage.

 ## What is Assertion Coverage ?